jrc9designstudio/statamic-link-og-data/readme.md

 *Version:* 1.0.1

 ## What is this?
-A field type and tag for obtaining and presenting meta tags, open graph tags and twitter cards from in your templates.
+A field type and tag for obtaining and presenting meta tags, open graph tags, and twitter cards sourced from your templates.

 ## Installation
 - Rename the folder `LinkOgData` and copy it to your `site/addons` folder

 *Note:* The specific meta data available depends on what the website supplies.
-When using this data you should take into account that it may not exist.
+When using this data, you should take into account that it may not exist.

 ## Field Type
 - Add the field type to one of your fieldsets